KostaD02/monotor/README.md

 ## Introduction

 Monotor is a self-hosted application for data monitoring.
 Initially, the application was designed to be a fitness tracker, but eventually, it became more dynamic, allowing users to create any type of data they want.
-It could be used for fitness, diet, learning, woirking, or adding any other type of data.
+It could be used for fitness, diet, learning, working, or adding any other type of data.

 ## Features